 So don't respond right away.

-Then, take a deep breath and craft a polite, professional response.
-If you're struggling to strike the right tone, ask someone more objective to review your response before you post it.
+Then take a deep breath and craft a polite, professional response.
+If you're struggling to strike the right tone, ask someone more objective to review before you post.

 Rule #2: Don't Argue Your Case

 Your brief investigation wasn't to gather evidence for a public trial—it was mostly for your reference.
-It should inform your response; however, disputing someone's claim in great detail won't help your case.
+It should inform your response but disputing someone's claim in great detail won't help your case.

 Don't forget that your real target audience is potential customers.
 And they only need three things from your response:

-- Demonstrate that you're invested in customer satisfaction
+- For you to demonstrate that you're invested in customer satisfaction

-- Show that you can own your business's mistakes
+- For you to show that you can own your business's mistakes

-- Prove that you'll try to make up for any problems they experience
+- For you to prove that you'll try to make up for any problems they experience

 Being too defensive will lead them to believe that any problem they run into will turn into a fight, and they'll choose to go somewhere down the street.